-When done with this egg laying process the females return to a food source to continue feeding until another mating cycle occurs where this process is repeated all over again.
+When done with this egg laying process, the females return to a food source to continue feeding until another mating cycle occurs where this process is repeated all over again.
 This process will repeat itself until the female lays over 40 eggs throughout her life cycle.

-The grubs survive on a combination of things including proper soil moisture and the food sources.
+The grubs survive on a combination of things including proper soil, moisture, and food sources.
 These food sources are often the grass or crop roots that they are laid by.
 As the grub develops it may become mobile and move toward either one of these conditions needed to survive, therefore causing an increased area of damage to the lawn or grass that they are developing and feeding in.

 The pupae are cream to reddish brown in color and are 1/2 inch wide.
 Once the larva or grubs are fully developed they enter the pupation stage and become adults.
 Once the adult stage is reached in the early part of the summer months, they leave the ground and immediately begin to look for plants to feed on.

 These newly formed adult Japanese beetles begin to release pheromones.
 Pheromones are chemical substances that are released by insects or other organisms into the environment to communicate with others of the same species.
 These pheromones will attract other adult Japanese beetles that develop and leave the ground later.

 Once the other adult beetles arrive to the plants, they begin feeding as well until the mating process begins.
 Mating is common on the food plants and several matings by both males and females are common.
 The adults are a metallic green color with copper – brown wings with a row of white hairs on each side of its abdomen.